What it is

 The Giving Through Youth program began in 2015 in order to encourage community service and philanthropy among young people by engaging them in decision-making on the distribution of grant dollars.

-In the last four years, thanks to the dedicated efforts of students and teachers in three schools in West Marin, as well as the generosity of community members, $28,875 was awarded in 44 grants to 29 nonprofit organizations for a range of interesting initiatives.
+In the last five years, thanks to the dedicated efforts of students and teachers in three schools in West Marin, as well as the generosity of community members, $38,875 has been awarded to 32 nonprofit organizations for a range of projects that serve the community.

 These include improving a sandbox at a local children’s center, providing headphones for young people involved in a local radio station, supporting senior lunches, and building a fence to protect community land.